FAQ

 8. What is the status of the project?

-An application for an air permit was submitted to TCEQ and is being processed.
-We are preparing a stormwater permit application and associated water pollution abatement plan (WPAP) that will ensure protection of water quality.
+The air permit and stormwater permit application and water pollution abatement plan (WPAP) have been approved.
 We are working with TxDOT on any necessary road improvements.

 Safety